MrViincciLeRoy/MrViincciLeRoy/README.md

 ## 🌍 About Me

-Hi, I'm **Mr. Viincci Le Roy**, a backend web developer based in **Pretoria, South Africa**.
-I specialize in building scalable Python-based systems, crafting intelligent AI assistants, and coding tools that empower communities.
-My work merges code with culture, technology with humanity, and vision with execution.
+I'm **Mr. Viincci Le Roy**, a self-taught backend developer and independent entrepreneur based in **Pretoria, South Africa**.
+I build real systems — financial tools, AI assistants, automation pipelines, and business integrations — solo, from scratch, with purpose.

-I'm passionate about using software to:
-- Teach & uplift youth through accessible apps in **South African languages** 🇿🇦
-- Trade smarter with AI bots powered by **Smart Money Concepts (SMC)**
-- Explore the cosmos, history, and human psyche through **fiction, horror, and art**
-- Help Africa evolve through tech like my dream project: **JARVIS for the township**
+Started coding seriously in **Grade 11**, went through years of learning on dead laptops and lost computers, and now I ship production-grade software across fintech, AI, and automation.

+My work is driven by one idea: **Africa deserves software built for it, by it.**

+- 💳 Building **LSuite** — a full financial management system for South African SMEs
+- 🤖 Building **SEMBLANCE** — a personal AI assistant with multi-agent memory and emotion modelling
+- 📊 Automating markets, pipelines, and workflows with Python + GitHub Actions
+- 🛠️ Deploying on **Render + Aiven MySQL + Modal + Groq**

 ---